idaholab/moose/modules/doc/content/python/testers/PetscJacobianTester.md

 # PetscJacobianTester

-The `PetscJacobianTester` tester uses the `-snes_test_jacobian` command line option in Petsc to evaluate the quality of the Jacobian in the specified tests.
+The `PetscJacobianTester` tester uses the `-snes_test_jacobian` command line option in PETSc to evaluate the quality of the Jacobian in the specified tests.

 ## Options